mawais-afz/java-interview-questions/java-oops.md

     Student s4 = new Student("Mike", 21, "A");          // Uses constructor with all parameters
     ```

+20. **Can you make a constructor final?**

+    No, constructors cannot be declared as final in Java.
+This is because:

+    1. **Purpose of Final Keyword**: The `final` keyword is used to prevent inheritance or modification, but constructors are not inherited or overridden.

+    2. **Constructors are Not Inherited**: Constructors are not methods that can be inherited by subclasses.
+They are special methods used for object initialization.

+    3. **Compilation Error**: Attempting to declare a constructor as final will result in a compile-time error.

+21. **Does a constructor return any value?**

+    No, constructors do not return any value, not even void.
+Their primary purpose is to initialize the object when it is created.
+Instead of returning a value, a constructor initializes the instance variables of the class and prepares the new object for use.

+22. **Is constructor inherited?**

+    No, constructors are not inherited in Java.
+Each class has its own constructors, and they are not accessible to subclasses.
+When a subclass is created, it does not inherit the constructors of its parent class.
+However, a subclass can call a parent class constructor using the `super` keyword to initialize inherited fields.
+This means that while constructors themselves are not inherited, the initialization of inherited properties can be achieved through the parent class's constructors.

-16. **What is Copy Constructor in Java?**
+23. **What is Copy Constructor in Java?
+What are the ways to copy the values of one object into another?**

     A Copy Constructor in Java is a constructor that creates a new object by copying the values from another object of the same class.
-It takes an object of the same class as a parameter and creates a new object with the same values.
-Copy constructors are useful when you want to create a new object with the same state as an existing object.
+It takes an object of the same class as a parameter and initializes the new object with the same values.
+Copy constructors are particularly useful when you want to create a new object that has the same state as an existing object.

     Here's an example of a Copy Constructor: